laura-nguyen/laura-nguyen/README.md

 ## Hi there 👋 Thanks for stopping by.

 - 🌱 I recently completed **BrainStation's Software Engineering Bootcamp**.
-- 🔭 I've spent the last three years as a data-driven **Growth Marketing Specialist for Series A+ startups**.
+- 🔭 I've spent the last three years as a **Growth Marketing Specialist for Series A+ startups**, specializing in website optimization, SEO and lifecycle marketing.
 - 🤝 I was a **Teaching Assistant for Python** during my undergrad, where I first discovered my interest in coding.
-- 📫 How to reach me: **hello@lauranguyen.me**
-- ⚡ Fun fact: I enjoy **golfing, hiking, playing Teamfight Tactics, and competing in chess with a 1300+ rating**.
+- ⚡ I enjoy **golfing, hiking, playing Teamfight Tactics, and playing chess with a 1300+ rating**.

 ***I'm passionate about blending marketing acumen with software engineering to craft innovative solutions for business growth.
 Always eager to tackle challenging projects and learn more along the way!***
 </br></br></br>